-You may have a sincere desire to help your child work through the depressed state.
-However, they may not know how to help a teen with depression.
+Having a child with any kind of mental health disorder often causes parents to feel hopeless and alone.
+You may have a sincere desire to help your child work through the depressed state but lack the tools you need to communicate.
 After all, few of us are equipped to handle mental disorders.
-Even the best parents may be at a loss for what to do about a depressed teen.
+Even the best parents may be at a loss about how to help a depressed teen.

 However, even if you don’t know how to help a teen with depression, you are still in a great position to get professional care for your child.
 Below is a quick guide on how you can start to reach out to your child.
 If you have any further questions, then speak with a depression treatment professional.

 Knowing the Signs and How to Help a Teen with Depression

 The signs of teen depression are not always evident.
 As such, it can be difficult to know when your teen is depressed.
 Some common symptoms of severe depression include:

 - Anger or feeling irritable all of the time

 - Withdrawal from friends, family, or normal activities